 The EPA has determined that rocket engine test firing facilities have the potential to be major sources for emissions of criteria pollutants and HAPs.
-40 CFR 63 Subpart PPPPP, National Emission Standards for Hazardous Air Pollutants for Engine Test Cells/Stands, establishes emission limits as well as requirements for demonstrating compliance with these limits.
-This NESHAP applies to engines with a rated power of 25 horsepower or more for those facilities that are major sources of HAPs.
-Additionally, 40 CFR 61 Subpart D, National Emission Standard for Beryllium Rocket Motor Firing, establishes a beryllium concentration threshold limit.
+40 CFR 61 Subpart D, National Emission Standard for Beryllium Rocket Motor Firing, establishes a beryllium concentration threshold limit.
 This NESHAP states that air sampling emissions test results must be retained for a minimum of two years.
-For information regarding the emission limits as well as compliance and reporting requirements, refer to 40 CFR 63 Subpart PPPPP and 40 CFR 61 Subpart D.
+For information regarding the emission limits as well as compliance and reporting requirements, refer to 40 CFR 61 Subpart D.

 The EPA has developed EFs for a limited number of rocket motors available in Section 15.6 of AP-42, entitled "Rockets, Rocket Motors, and Igniters."
 There is limited data regarding emissions from rocket engines.
 Criteria pollutant and GHG EFs for these rockets are provided in Table 20-1 and Table 20-2, respectively.
 EFs for speciated HAPs are provided in Table 20-3.
 Note that these EFs are only associated with the use of the rocket motor; emissions associated with the impact and/or detonation of the warhead are not addressed here.
 If an EF is unavailable for the rocket engine being tested, a surrogate engine may be used to calculate emissions.
-The EFs provided are in units of pounds per item, though AP-42 also provides EFs based on pounds per pound NEW.
+The EFs provided are in units of pounds per item, though AP-42 also provides EFs based on pounds per pound NEW which is the actual weight of the explosive mixtures or compounds.
 Refer to Section 15.6 of AP-42 for additional information.